 “Bringing my stories and vision to life.” – JB Burrage

 I’ve done a lot of things in my short life, so much that either I can’t fit in this bio that you will find below.
 I also have things about me that I’m taking to my grave.
 Regardless of what I’ve done, personally or professionally, the writing business is something that I can’t step away from.
 It’s part of my DNA.
-It has changed a lot since I first made it as my serious business, but that’s expected.
+It has changed a lot since I first made it as my serious business, but that’s expected with anything.
 But the fundamental concepts and goals of writing still exist and that’s what I use, no matter what the new generation say how things should be done.